ObsidianCat/CNI-News-Fetcher/README.md

 [http://localhost:4000/]()

 ### Running with development version of client side app
-Withing the project folder, enter the 'client' directory and install required client-side dependencies with
+From the root folder, enter the 'client' directory and install required client-side dependencies with
 ```
 npm install
 ```